exadel-inc/esl/src/modules/esl-base-element/README.md

 via `@attr`, `@boolAttr` or `@jsonAttr` on the parent level.

 ### Base Element static API
-- `MyElement.is` - static property to define tag name
+- `MyElement.is` - property that defines tag name

-- `MyElement.register` - to call registration inside customElements registry
+- `MyElement.register` - calls registration inside customElements registry
-- `MyElement.registered` - returns promise that will be resolved as soon as component registered
+- `MyElement.registered` - returns promise that will be resolved as soon as the component is registered

 ### Example